mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

     The followings warning has been shown for email.js file:

-    One warning
-    line 10	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-    One undefined variable: line 4 emailjs
+    One undefined variable
+7	emailjs
-    One unused variable: line 3	sendMail
+One unused variable
+6	sendMail

     The followings warning has been shown for gallery.js file:

-    line 4	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-    line 15	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-    line 16	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-    line 18	Missing semicolon.
-If I add semicolon teels me to remove it.
-    line 19	Missing semicolon.
-If I add semicolon teels me to remove it.
     One unused variable
-    line 9	plusSlide.
-This is a name of a function .Cannot remove.

-    The followings warning has been shown for menuover.js file:

-    One undefined variable
-    line 3	$  I cannot change short hand for Jquery
-    line 4	$  I cannot change short hand for Jquery line 5	$  I cannot change short hand for Jquery
+12	plusSlide

     The followings warning has been shown for map.js file:

-    25 warnings
-line 5	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 13	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 14	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 14	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 15	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 16	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 17	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 18	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 24	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 24	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 24	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 24	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 24	'template literal syntax' is only available in ES6 (use 'esversion: 6').
-line 26	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 35	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 42	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (closeOtherInfo, infoObj)
-line 67	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 68	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 71	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-line 79	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-line 80	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 85	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-line 91	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-line 93	'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
-line 101	'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

-    Five undefined variables.
-All the followings are not undefined variables.

-    line 6	google
-    line 13	google
-    line 26	google
-    line 28	google
-    line 32	google
-    line 35	google
-    line 61	google
-    line 62	google
-    line 68	google
-    line 69	google
-    line 91	google
-    line 100	google
-    line 109	google
-    line 127	google
-    line 23	i
-    line 23	i
-    line 23	i
-    line 24	i
-    line 24	i
-    line 28	i
-    line 28	i
-    line 30	i
-    line 31	i
-    line 54	infoWindow
-    line 62	infoWindow
-    line 130	infoWindow
-    line 61	places
-    line 125	places
-    line 145	$
+    One warning
+44	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (closeOtherInfo, infoObj)
+Four undefined variables
+8	google
+15	google
+28	google
+30	google
+34	google
+37	google
+65	google
+66	google
+72	google
+73	google
+95	google
+104	google
+113	google
+135	google
+25	i
+25	i
+25	i
+26	i
+26	i
+30	i
+30	i
+32	i
+33	i
+58	infoWindow
+66	infoWindow
+138	infoWindow
+65	places
+133	places
 One unused variable
-line 3	initMap .
-It not a variable but name of function
+5	initMap

 * [LightHouse Google](https://developers.google.com/web/tools/lighthouse#devtools).
-I have tested the mobile and desktop verions of my web site with Google Lighthouse.
+I have tested the mobile and desktop versions of my project with Google Lighthouse.
 Please refer to screen shots.

     [mobile](assets/media/lighthouse_mobile.JPG) Screenshot

-    I have notice a slow performance for the mobile view.
-I will learn more about Lighthouse as it's a very powerfull tool.
-So in the future i can make my website more efficients.
+    I have noticed a slow performance for the mobile view.
+After investigating the issue I have noticed that for around 700ms there is no response and the page stays blank.
+On Lighthouse when looking at the performance tab you can see that the timeline referred to the blank frames, mentions "https://mattyimry.github.io/Discover-Sri-Lanka_MS2/".
+I do think that the performance issue comes from the loading time from "Github".
     [desktop](assets/media/lighthouse_desktop.JPG) Screenshot